ajaykrish244/ScheduleBot/README.md

 Previously, the events and all other data were stored in a file-folder hierarchy and in csv files.
 Now, all the data gets stored efficiently in a mySQL database.
 Schedules are now read, written and updated on the configured database.

-:muscle: What's new in V5:
+:sparkles: What's new in V5:
 ---
 1. ```/typeedit``` - This feature enables users to modify existing event types, allowing them to edit the event type name, start time, and end time according to their preferences.